andela/rails-api-practice/README.md

       end
     end

 6. Let's do the same thing with the Suya Model.
-Let's
+Let's first generate the model: